$0 Colorado Adoption Quick-Start Checklist

 Who Qualifies and What "Newborn" Means

-Colorado's safe haven law applies to infants up to 72 hours old.
-The 72-hour window is strictly defined — it means from the time of birth, not from when the parent made the decision to surrender.
+Colorado's current safe haven law applies to children 30 days old or younger.
+This cutoff took effect on August 12, 2026; before that date, the law covered children 72 hours old or younger.
+The age is measured from the time of birth, not from when the parent made the decision to surrender.

-The surrendering person must be a parent or someone acting with the parent's consent.
-The law doesn't require the surrendering person to be the birth mother — a father, grandparent, or other person can make the surrender if the parent directs them to.
+The surrendering person must be a parent.
+The law doesn't require that parent to be the birth mother — a father can also make the surrender.

 Where Can You Surrender a Newborn in Colorado